 All members of the school community demonstrate respectful relationships towards children and families.
 All adults are sensitive to individual circumstances and provide a tailored response to individual children’s needs and targets, to ensure that each child experiences success alongside their peers through having their individual needs effectively met.

 Parents are very much partners in their child’s learning and development, they are actively engaged in identifying their child’s needs and planning the appropriate experiences and support for their child.

-There is Key Stage 2 SENDCo at Haytor View – Abi Shopland, who works with the Foundation Stage and Key Stage 1 SENDCo – Katy Galling.
+The SENDCo at Haytor View – Abi Shopland, works with staff across the school to meet the needs of children.
 All staff are engaged in relevant staff training in order to develop appropriate practice to support individual children, additional advice is accessed through specific support networks within the Local Authority.

 Phase Leaders take day-to-day responsibility for the operation of the SEND policy and co-ordinates the provision for individual children, working closely with staff, parents/carers and external agencies.
 Working with Phase Leaders the SEND Lead Practitioner and SENDCo provides relevant professional guidance to colleagues with the aim of securing high-quality teaching for children with special educational needs.

 Through analysis and assessment of children’s needs, and by monitoring the quality of teaching and standards of pupils’ achievements and setting targets, the Phase Leader develops effective ways of overcoming barriers to learning and sustaining effective teaching within their phase.

 Our policies for children with Special Educational Needs and Disabilities and those who are Able, Gifted and Talented identify clear principles and procedures paying regard to statutory guidance, which are reviewed annually.